mysurvive/pf2e-thaum-vuln/README.md

 <li> Esoteric Warden: Benefits granted upon a successful or critically successful Exploit Vulnerability roll.
 Per the rules, you cannot gain the benefit of Esoteric Warden from the same creature until you rest for the night.
 <li> Sympathetic Vulnerabilities: Mortal Weakness or Personal Antithesis are automatically applied to all appropriate tokens on the scene.
 You can disable this by turning off the "Use Exploit Vulnerability Automation" setting in the module Settings.
 <li> Share Weakness: A dialog box with buttons to choose party members to share weakness with.
 It grabs all allied tokens on the scene, so if the token you are looking for isn't in the dialog box check its alliance status.
+<li> Cursed Effigy: After clicking the action in the actor's sheet, the "Use Cursed Effigy" button will show on the chat card.
+Click this to apply the effect to the target.
+<li> Twin Weakness: A toggleable roll option needs to be checked above the strikes in the actions tab on the character sheet for damage to apply.
 </ul>

 This is a work in progress.